canonical/sdkcraft/docs/explanation/connections.rst

     under the :samp:`ros2` SDK in the :samp:`ros2` workshop.

-  - Second, it specifies the :samp:`ssh-agent` interface slot under the :samp:`agent` SDK in the same workshop.
+  - Second, it specifies the :samp:`ssh-agent` interface slot under the :samp:`host` SDK in the same workshop.

-  If only the slot name is supplied, it's resolved against the workshop's :samp:`agent` SDK, so this is equivalent to the previous example:
+  If only the slot name is supplied, it's resolved against the workshop's :samp:`host` SDK, so this is equivalent to the previous example:

   .. code-block:: console